BarsMonster/NanoStep/README.md

 **Right column:**
 Centering error / DC offset for X and Y axis.
 Must be below ~80% for best performance.

-If any reading touches 100% at any angle of the motor shaft - you must adjust magnet.
+If any reading touches 100% at any angle of the motor shaft - you must adjust magnet as accurate angle reading is impossible.
+If left column reading is below 40% - noise and sensitivity to environment (temperature, external magnetic field) will be increased.
 ![MagView interface](magview.jpg)

 ## Features inherited from TrueStep